astro-informatics/s2fft/README.rst

    <img src="./docs/assets/sax_logo.png" align="left" height="85" width="98">

 A JAX package for Generalised Fast Fourier Transforms (GFFTs) on the sphere and rotation group, which is differentiable, and deployable on modern hardware accelerators (GPU & TPUs).
+S2FFT is a core module from the SAX package, which includes extensions of these transforms to differentiable directional spin-wavelets on the 2-sphere `McEwen et al 2015 <https://arxiv.org/abs/1509.06749>`_ and 3-ball `Price & McEwen 2021 <https://arxiv.org/abs/2105.05518>`_.

 Overview
 ---------